 Taking small kids out to a restaurant can be the stuff of nightmares.
 However, appropriate restaurant behavior should be taught at home.
-If your child prefers eating with his or her hands instead of a fork or spoon or if you can’t get your tot to take a seat at the table for dinner, you might have a hard time out in public.
+If your child prefers eating with his or her hands instead of a fork or spoon or you can’t get your tot to sit at the table for dinner, you might have a hard time out in public.

 Remember, be firm when teaching.
 You might have to use discipline in these situations.
-However, by modeling good behavior, such as eating as a family and demonstrating your own dinner etiquette, your child might just pick up on your behavior.
+However, your child might pick up on your behavior by modeling good behavior, such as eating as a family and demonstrating your own dinner etiquette.

 Chances are good that your child has a cellphone.
 According to data reported by ABC News, 53 percent of our nation’s kids have a cellphone at age six.
 This data comes from a survey conducted by Voucher Cloud, which asked 2,290 parents what type of everyday tech items they had purchased for their kids.

 So if most kids have a cellphone at age six, you have to teach smart cellphone behavior early, and model it as a parent, too.
 If your child sees you spending a lot of time on your phone — checking emails, texting or playing games — it’s likely that he or she will mimic your behavior.
 Involve your child in cellphone usage in a healthy way.
 Play a game together or record and edit a family video on a smartphone such as the LG V10.